ropensci/biomartr/README.md

 Using a comparative approach these genomes provide us with new insights on how biological information is encoded on the molecular level and how this information changes over evolutionary time.

 The first step, however, of any genome based study is to retrieve genomes from databases.
-For automating this retrieval process on a meta-genomic scale, the `biomartr` package provides useful interface functions for genomic sequence retrieval and functional annotation retrieval.
+To automate this retrieval process on a meta-genomic scale, the `biomartr` package provides useful interface functions for genomic sequence retrieval and functional annotation retrieval.
 The major aim of `biomartr` is to facilitate computational reproducibility and large-scale handling of genomic data for (meta-)genomic analyses.

-In detail, `biomartr` aims to provide users with an easy to use framework to obtain genome, proteome, CDS, GFF, and metagenome project data.
+In detail, `biomartr` aims to provide users with an easy to use framework to obtain genome, proteome, CDS, GFF (annotation), genome assembly quality, and metagenome project data.
 Furthermore, an interface to the [BioMart](http://www.biomart.org/) database allows users to retrieve functional annotation for genomic loci.
 Users can [download entire databases](https://github.com/HajkD/biomartr/blob/master/vignettes/Database_Retrieval.Rmd) such as `NCBI RefSeq`, `NCBI nr`, `NCBI nt`, `NCBI Genbank`, etc. as well as `ENSEMBL` and `ENSEMBLGENOMES` with only one command.

-Hence, the `biomartr` package is designed to achieve the highest degree of reproducible research.
+Hence, the `biomartr` package is designed to achieve the highest degree of computational reproducibility in genomics research.

 ### Citation